phoenixco/React-Hooks/README.md

-showing how to use React hooks to fetch and display data CoronaVid disease
+Use React hooks to fetch and display data CoronaVid disease